1929 Auckland Rugby League season: Round 12

+William Shortland who had joined the City seniors.

 William Shortland, an ex-Maori All Black transferred to City Rovers and made his debut for them.
 He had previously represented North Auckland at the halfback position.
 Shortland was said to have played a “sterling game, demonstrating that the thirteen-a-side code suited his particular type of play”.
+He went on to play for them until the end of the 1930 season and played 21 games.
 Pat Skelton also transferred from rugby where he had been playing five eighth for the Grammar Old Boys club.
 He joined the Ponsonby side and scored a try on debut and also set up their second try for Bill Skelton (no relation).
+Bill played 35 games from 1929 to 1932, while Pat played 29 games and scored 20 tries, and kicked 8 goals and 3 drop goals from 1929 to the start of the 1932 season when he left the club.
 Their match was originally scheduled to be played on the number one field as a curtain-raiser but was transferred to the number two field as the former was in a poor condition however the number two ground “soon became a sea of mud”.
 The Marist and Ellerslie match at the Auckland Domain was postponed as the field was deemed unfit for play.
 The condition of Carlaw Park was so bad that it was discussed at the management committee meeting later in the week and it was decided that conditions needed to be improved for players immediately.